-On March 5, 2021, Mayfair Gold filed a "NI 43-101 Technical Report for the Fenn-Gib Project, Ontario, Canada" on SEDAR dated February 5, 2021 (revised on February 19, 2021), which was prepared by JDS Energy and Mining Inc. The resource for the Fenn-Gib Deposit is based on an Indicated Mineral Resource and Inferred Mineral Resource Estimate undertaken by Garth Kirkham, P. Geo., of Kirkham Geosystems Ltd., a qualified person as defined by NI 43-101 and independent of Mayfair Gold.
-The Mineral Resource Estimate incorporates more than 420 drill holes totaling 134,546 meters.
-The Mineral Resource Estimate for Fenn-Gib Deposit is reported at a base case above a 0.35 g/t Au cut-off, as tabulated below:
+On March 5, 2021, Mayfair Gold filed a NI 43-101 Technical Report entitled "Fenn-Gib Project, Ontario, Canada" dated February 5, 2021 (revised on February 19, 2021), which was prepared by JDS Energy and Mining Inc. The resource for the Fenn-Gib Deposit was based on an Indicated Mineral Resource and Inferred Mineral Resource Estimate undertaken by Garth Kirkham, P. Geo., of Kirkham Geosystems Ltd., a qualified person as defined by NI 43-101 and independent of Mayfair Gold.
+The Mineral Resource Estimate incorporated more than 420 drill holes totaling 134,546 meters.
+The Mineral Resource Estimate for Fenn-Gib Deposit was reported at a base case above a 0.35 g/t Au cut-off, as tabulated below: